micro-community/how-to-join/.github/ISSUE_TEMPLATE.md

 ---
 name: Join Micro Open Community
 about: Create a new request to apply
-title: "[Apply to Join] I am a go-micro lover and coder"
+title: [Apply to Join] I am a go-micro lover and coder
 labels: applicant
-assignees: ''
+assignees:

 ---

 **Who I am**

-introduce yourself simplely ,to let people have a impression.
+introduce yourself simply ,to let people have a impression.

 **What I want to do**